dhis2-metadata/ENTO_IRS/docs/ento_irs_rem-design.md

 Some program rules have been applied at data entry in order to calculate the value of some DEs.
 This use of the PRs removes the complexity of maintaining a huge number of program indicators, guides the user through the protocol (e.g. by telling them the needed exposure time) and allows for easier disaggregation of data in visualizations.

-The full list of PRs is available in the [Metadata Reference File](resources/metadata.xlsx).
+The full list of PRs is available in the metadata reference file.

 ## Analytics

 ## Program Indicators

-The full list of program indicators is available in the [Metadata Reference File](resources/metadata.xlsx).
+The full list of program indicators is available in the metadata reference file.
 The list of PIs can be expanded depending on local analytic needs.

 ## Visualizations